Atlas975/Notes/OperatingSystems/FileSystems/Unix_file_system.md

 ___
 # Unix file system
 - A multi-level indexed based [[File_systems|file system]].
-Small files get directly linked, large files get broken down into smaller blocks with increased access time
+Small files get directly linked, large files get broken down into smaller blocks with increased access time.
+This means that this combined index-based implementation uses an direct index for the first few block and an indirect index for the rest
-- This scheme exists for every individual file
+- This scheme exists for every individual file,  reducing overhead of storing the index and balancing the trade-off between performance and flexibility.

 ![[Pasted image 20221209122505.png|450|450]]
 ## Unix directory structure

 ![[Pasted image 20221209124941.png|450]]